-Your account balance is the sum of the number of units you hold in each investment option multiplied by the unit price for a given day.
+Your account balance is the sum of the number of units you hold in each investment option multiplied by the prevailing unit price.
+A change in the unit price reflects changes in the value of the underlying investments.

-While unit prices are determined each business day, investment options have been framed for investment time horizons of up to ten years and beyond.
+While unit prices are generally determined each business day, investment options have been framed for investment time horizons of up to ten years and beyond.
 It is important to keep this in mind when looking at returns over shorter periods.